e-n-f/datamaps/README.md

 Colors are denoted by distance around the color wheel.
 The brightness and saturation are part of the density rendering; the color only controls the hue.

-If you want to have 256 possible hues, that takes 8 bits to encode, so you need to say

-    encode -m8

-to give space in each record for 8 bits of metadata.
 Each input record, in addition to the location, also then needs to specify what color it should be, and the format for that looks like